Participatory AI: A Scandinavian Approach to Human-Centered AI

-PD represents a turn to practice because it treats communities of practice, rather than individual users, as the fundamental unit for understanding how people use IT-based artifacts.
+PD represents a turn to practice because it treats communities rather than individuals as the fundamental unit for understanding how people use IT-based artifacts.
 Hence, interactive technologies should be understood as \textit{instruments} mediating human activity, and motivated in that activity.
-While early PD often emphasized the development of a single bounded artifact, most computer-based instruments are now situated in ensembles or \textit{artifact ecologies}~\cite{Jung2008Ecologies, bodker2011ham}.
+While early PD often emphasized the development of a single artifact, most computer-based instruments are now situated in ensembles or \textit{artifact ecologies}~\cite{Jung2008Ecologies, bodker2011ham}.
 In this sense, PD has become a matter of infrastructuring, addressing the local in the context of multiple technologies surrounding local activities, but often embedded within complex hyper-connected global systems.

 PD at the methodological level overlaps with other approaches such as co-design, experience-centered design, and interaction design in general.
 What makes activities, tools, and techniques distinct in PD, according to Bødker et al.~\cite{DBLP:series/synthesis/2022Bodker}, is how they are utilized in alignment with the core elements: To support principles and values of mutual learning, democracy, empowerment of end-users, and to acknowledge the skillfulness of all people involved in the design process.
 Working with alternatives is not only an overall goal of PD, but also an ambition that permeates the toolbox and practices in multiple ways~\cite{Simonsen2025}.
 At the same time, it is important to emphasize that this level of methods and techniques for direct collaboration between participants is only part of the activities that happen in PD processes.
 The hands-on design activities need to be connected with the wider political, democratic, and organizational processes that reach out from the local community in various ways, to policy, national, and global levels, and more, as discussed by Bødker and Kyng~\cite{DBLP:journals/tochi/BodkerK18}, and Iversen and Dindler~\cite{ComputationalEmpowerment}.